 Located in a city, the Gathering offered fewer opportunities for excursions than the Catlins, for example.
 But with Nicky Snoyink's help, we not only got the site sorted but the times and distances down to a tee.
-The presentations by Colin Meurk, Andrew Crossland and Bill Simpson were much appreciated.
 Floundering to provide a forest experience to reflect the Ki uta Ki tai theme, I insisted that an after Gathering lunch and walk through Riccarton Bush should be offered, and then disappeared before it took place!
 Hugh stepped up and I've heard enthusiastic reports.